zwiebert/tronferno-mcu/docs/ftron_data_format.md

 How its transmitted
 ===================
 The checksum is added to the 5 byte command and  6th byte is added containing a checksum of the 5 byte command.
 These 6 bytes are made into 12 bytes by doubling each byte.
 So byte 0 becomes byte 0 and 1 ... and byte 5 becomes byte 10 and byte 11.
 Then 8bit bytes are extended to 10 bit words.
 Bits 0-7 still contain the data byte.
 Bit 8 is 0 for even words (0, 2, 4 ..
 10) and 1 for odd words (1, 3, 5 ..
 11).
-Bit 9 is for bit parity (so each word has even nummber of 1 and 0 bits).
+Bit 9 is for bit parity (so each word has even number of 1 and 0 bits).

 The 12 words will be send with a pause between each word.
 This pause its called stop bit in my code.
 Its like a normal bit with the negative wave extend for the duration of 2 normal bits.
-Theres also the preamble which starts every transmission.
+There is also the preamble which starts every transmission.

-When setting up the builint RTC and timers in the motor, the data words containing time and timer data are just appended.
+When setting up the built-in RTC and timers in the motor, the data words containing time and timer data are just appended.

-So the number of sent words goes from 12 (plain commmand) to 30 (+ RTC data) up to 336 (+ Timer data).
+So the number of sent words goes from 12 (plain command) to 30 (+ RTC data) up to 336 (+ Timer data).
 It takes 5 seconds to transmit 336 words.

 The bits are modulated by the timing the carrier is switched on and off.
 Short-on/long-off means the bit is set (1).
 Long-on/short-off means the bit is clear (0).